ucb-sejits/stencil_code/README.md

-stencil_code -- A specializer built on the ASP SEJITS framework
+stencil_code -- A specializer built on the CTree SEJITS framework
 -------

 stencil_code is based on ctree